-comment 1,799 Posted February 14 Share Posted February 14 (edited) So, if you are just starting with your database, I would suggest you do the following: First, do NOT separate the actors' full names in Excel.
+comment Posted February 14, 2021 Posted February 14, 2021 (edited) So, if you are just starting with your database, I would suggest you do the following: First, do NOT separate the actors' full names in Excel.
 Leave that for later.
 Now: 1.
 Define a table of Cast with the following fields: CastID - Number, Auto-enter serial number MovieID - Number ActorID - Number MovieTitle - Text ActorFullName - Text 2.
 Import the Excel spreadsheet into the Cast table 4 times: the 1st time, import the Title column into the MovieTitle field and the Actor_1 column into the ActorFullName field.
 The 2nd time, import the Title column and the Actor_2 column.
 The 3nd time, import the Title column and the Actor_3 column and finally import the Title column and the Actor_4 column.
 3. Define a Movies table with the following fields: MovieID - Number, Auto-enter serial number Title - Text 4.
 Import the Excel spreadsheet into the Movies table, mapping the Title column into the Title field.
 5. Define an Actors table with the following fields: ActorID - Number, Auto-enter serial number FullName - Text, Validate as Unique, Validate always FirstName - Text LastName - Text 6.
 In the Cast table, make sure all records are found.
 Import the Cast table into the Actors table, mapping the ActorFullName field into the FullName field.
 7. Define the following relationships: Cast::MovieTitle = Movies::Title Cast::ActorFullName = Actors::FullName At this point, you will already have a working relational database, with all the data imported from Excel.
 Now you can change the relationships to use IDs instead of names: 8.
 In the Cast table, make sure all records are found.
 Click into the MovieID field, and select Replace Field Contents… from the Records menu.
 Specify a calculated result = Movies::MovieID and click Replace.
 Next, click into the ActorID field, and replace its contents with = Actors::ActorID 9.
 Change the relationships to: Cast::MovieID = Movies::MovieID Cast::ActorID = Actors::ActorID Now you can split the actors' names and remove the validation from the FullName field (or delete the FullName field altogether).
 Note that this assumes that no two movies have the same name and likewise for actors.
-Edited February 14 by comment Link to post Share on other sites
+Edited February 14, 2021 by comment

 Recommended Posts